Have an emergency? Find the money from both expected and unexpected places! And you don’t have to wait for another stimulus check to bail you out…

 #4 Forego a planned purchase.

 Perhaps you don’t have an emergency fund, nor a built in category in your budget for “surprise expenses”.
 But redeploying savings is an effective tactic for dealing with emergencies.
-I know some people who have their emergency fund actually piggyback onto other budget categories that they’re saving for.
-For example, if you’re already saving up for a planned purchase or goal, then it may just be a matter of rerouting your savings from those goals to your unexpected bills.
-This may mean foregoing one of your planned purchases for a little bit longer.
+I know some people who “piggyback” their emergency fund onto other budget categories that they’re saving for.
+For example, if you’re already saving up for a planned purchase or goal, then for certain circumstances, it may make sense to reroute some of your savings from those goals to your unexpected bills.
+Of course, this means that you’ll need to rebuild your savings for those goals later, but it’s a matter of addressing priority issues as they happen.
+Make sure to eventually replenish any savings that you raid for that rainy day.
+This will mean that you’ll have to forego one of your planned purchases for a little bit longer.
 If this is something you can muster, then it’s a decent way to find the money to pay your surprise bill.

 #5 Toss your investment losses.